shahanmny/gear_analytics/README.md

 # gear_analytics
-Find the Number of Teeth on a Gear | More features will be added in the Future
+Find the Number of Teeth and the Diameter of a Gear

 # Prerequisites
 Libraries to install: <br>